welteki/docs.actuated.dev/docs/test-build.md

-# Start a build on your agent
+# Run a test build

 Now that you've [registered your GitHub organisation](/register.md), [created a server](/provision-server.md), and [configured the agent](/install-agent.md), you're ready for a test build.